 EPIII holders in Malaysia who have renewed their passes twice or in each of the last threeconsecutive years must leave the country.
 They must serve a three-monthperiod before they can apply for an EPIII pass again; this is also true ofEPIII holders who intend to change employers.However, exemptions are given to holders who intend to convert their passes to an EPI or EPII.EPIII holders who plan to change employers will similarly be able to apply for a new EPIII with the new employer once the three-month period is over.

 Fuel stations (both with and without convenience stores)

 The Employment Pass registration process in Malaysia will involve the following steps:

-- Before applying for your Employment Pass, check if the company is eligible to lodge an application
+Before applying for an Employment Pass, one must check if the company is eligible to lodge an application

-- Applications can be made at the Immigration Department online (https://esd.imi.gov.my)
+Applications can be made at the Immigration Department online at https://esd.imi.gov.my.

 Documents Required for Employment Pass Application

 To apply for your work visa in Malaysia, the following documents will be required: